 The Prague Castle.

 The Charles Bridge features a fantastic view of the fortress and the Prague Castle .
 This is one of the most visited places in Prague.
 The fortress, in its turn, offers a fantastic view of the city.
 The construction of the castle was started in approximately 880 and was conducted in a variety of architectural styles.
 The Cathedral of St. Vitus also belongs to the fortress.
 Its construction was started in 1344, and was completed in 1929.
 The cathedral is the location of the biggest bell not only in Prague, but also throughout the Czech Republic.
 The weight of the bell is 17,000 kg.
 The castle, the cathedral, the triforium, numerous buildings and gardens - all of them occupy a huge territory.
 It is absolutely not necessary to try to see all these sights in one go - the entrance ticket is valid for three days.

-This article about Prague is copyrighted by the our editorial team, & can only be reused with a link to www.orangesmile.com
+This article about Prague is written by the orangesmile.com editorial team and is protected by the copyright law.
+The article can only be re-used with a direct link to www.orangesmile.com